-- 3 God, to redeem it, did not spare His well beloved Son; Jesus, to save it, deign'd to bear The sins of all-in one.

-- 4 And is this treasure borne be-
+- 3 God, to redeem it, did not spare His well beloved Son; - Jesus, to save it, deign'd to bear The sins of all-in one. - 4 And is this treasure borne below,

-- In earthen vessels frail?
+In earthen vessels frail?

-Can none its utmost value know,

-Till flesh and spirit fail?

-- 5 Then let us gather round the cross,
+- Can none its utmost value know, Till flesh and spirit fail ? - 5 Then let us gather round the cross,

-That knowledge to obtain:

-- That knowledge to obtain; Not by the soul's eternal loss, But everlasting gain.
+That knowledge to obtain; Not by the soul's eternal loss, But everlasting gain.

-87. Redeeming Love.
+87. Redceming Love.

-- 1 YE saints, assist me in my song- Let all your passions move; To Jesus all the notes belong- I sing redeeming love. - 2 Opposing spirits 'gainst his cross, Their force united prove; But quit the field with mighty loss, Crush'd by redeeming love. - 3 Around the circle of his friends His tender passions move; And while he lived, his constant theme
+J YE saints, assist me in my song-Let all your passions move;

+To Jesus all the notes belong-I sing redeeming love.

+- 2 Opposing spirits 'gainst his cross, Their force united prove ; - But quit the field with mighty loss, Crush'd by redeeming love. - 3 Around the circle of his friends His tender passions move; - And while he lived, his constant theme